Madison partnered with BitMEX to build the world’s leading licensed cryptocurrency exchange?

-HONG KONG, CHINA – Media OutReach – 14 December 2018 – Recently, Hongkong listed company Madison（8057.HK）has issued in consecutive two announcements with indication of the clear involvement of BitMEX, renowned as one of the world’s largest independent digital supply chain providers.
+TOKYO, JAPAN – Media OutReach – 17 December 2018 – Recently, Hongkong listed company Madison（8057.HK）has issued in consecutive two announcements with indication of the clear involvement of BitMEX, renowned as one of the world’s largest independent digital supply chain providers.

 The first announcement issued by Madison on December 9 was the signing of the acquisition agreement, which verified the news of November 20 when the company announced that its subsidiary, Madison Lab Limitted, was planning to acquire a 67.2% stake in Bitocean, a Japanese cryptocurrency trading platform, which subsequently boosted the company’s stock price up by 40% the same day.
 Yet, a few days later, some reports pointed out that few of the company’s frequent acquisitions made it any further after its stock price was pulled up.
 For example, the company announced at the beginning of this year that it offered high price for 20% stake from BITPoint, another licensed exchange in Japan.
 However, the dealing was terminated in a few months.